Monoporeia: Description

 Monoporeia affinis measures up to 8 mm long when fully grown, with two pairs of antennae and one pair of black eyes.
 The legs arising from the first three segments of the abdomen are expanded basally to form broad plates.
 Monoporeia affinis closely resembles another benthic amphipod, Pontoporeia femorata, which can be distinguished from M. affinis by its light red eyes.

 Ecology

 M. affinis is one of the Baltic glacial relicts.
 Originally a freshwater species, it also exists in lakes.
 M. affinis lives on soft bottoms, sometimes even as densely as 10,000–20,000 but usually hundreds to thousands of individuals per square metre.
 The amphipod has an important role in bioturbation (mixing and oxidating the bottom sediment).
 Monoporeia feeds on phytoplankton and decomposed organic matter sinking onto the bottom.
 M. affinis is itself the prey of Saduria entomon, Harmothoe sarsi (a polychaete) and fishes such as cod, herring and the fourhorn sculpin, Myoxocephalus quadricornis.
 The increasing loss of oxygen in the Baltic Sea bottoms – especially in the Gulf of Finland – has lately been affecting the M. affinis population, since its eggs and embryos are very sensitive to lack of oxygen.
-Thus M. affinis is often used as an indicator species of the state bodies of water.
+Thus M. affinis is often used as an indicator species of the state of bodies of water.